Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics

-In conclusion, the effect of the gauge field in the hydrogen-bonded ferroelectrics is very subtle.
-In the vicinity of the CDT, the gauge field suppresses the growth of the critical region by regulating the correlation length.
+In conclusion, the effect of the ice rule and consequent gauge symmetry in the hydrogen-bonded ferroelectrics is intricate.
+Although the confinement-deconfinement transition at $J_2=0$ cannot be described by the local order parameter, it can be indirectly probed by the measurement of the dielectric susceptibility.
+For $K > K_c$, the system is in the confined phase with the dielectric susceptibility obeying a Currie-Weiss-like law.
+For $K \le K_c$ the system is in the deconfined phase with a divergent dielectric susceptibility.
+As soon as the dipolar interaction $J_2$ is turned on, ferroelectric phase develops for $K \le K_c$ as $T$ is lowered.
+When the dipolar interaction is small, the approximate gauge invariance suppresses the growth of the critical region by regulating the spatial correlation length $\xi_{\text{FT}}$ obeying $\sim \Delta (K-K_c)^{-\nu}$.
+We demonstrate $\Delta \sim \sqrt{J_2}$ both in the numerical simulation and in the mean-field treatment.
 Our theory provides a scheme to uncover the shadow of the gauge field as well as to realise the accompanying CDT by identifying the two length scales $\xi_{\text{FT}}$ and $\xi_{\text{CDT}}$ near the ferroelectric phase transition.
-Finally, our theory may shed light on a possible gauge structure in the real ice, ice XI, the ferroelectric phase of ice.
-It is not only important in laboratories but also with astrophysical implications~\cite{McKinnon, fukazawa}.
-A future research direction toward the understanding of the gauge structure in ice is needed to be explored.
+A future research direction can be a further extension to include the long-ranged dipolar interaction.
+Most importantly, a theory to describe the class of FT belonging to the first-order phase transition should be developed.

 The authors acknowledge the fruitful discussion with Y. Tokura.
 This work is supported by Grant-in-Aid for Scientific Research (Grants No. 24224009) from the Ministry of Education, Culture, Sports, Science and Technology of Japan, Strategic International Cooperative Program (Joint Research Type) from Japan Science and Technology Agency, and Funding Program for World-Leading Innovative RD on Science and Technology (FIRST Program) (NN).
 It is also supported by National Science Council of Taiwan under the grant: NSC 100-2112-M-002-015-MY3 (CHC).
-CHC is grateful for the travelling support from Center for Theoretical Sciences in National Taiwan University.
+CHC is grateful for the travelling support from Center for Theoretical Sciences in NTU.